Facebook will label violating posts from public figures going forward

 Facebook left these posts unlabeled, prompting a public outcry from civil rights groups, advertisers and its own employees, who rarely speak out publicly against the social media giant.
 Zuckerberg for weeks defended his company’s decisions, even appearing on Fox News.

-In the last week, a growing list of advertisers including Unilever, Patagonia and Verizon have pulled their ads temporarily from Facebook as part of the civil rights group-led Stop Hate for Profit campaign, which urges advertisers to put financial pressure on Facebook to implement stricter policies against hate speech.
+In the last week, a growing list of advertisers have pulled their ads temporarily from Facebook as part of the civil rights group-led Stop Hate for Profit campaign, which urges advertisers to put financial pressure on Facebook to implement stricter policies against hate speech.

 Facebook said its changes Friday were made after discussions with civil rights groups.